 I found myself smiling as I looked up.

 And then I turned the radio over to the all Christmas music station.

 As light flurries began to fall, I continued driving north to pick up one potential gift I’d put on hold.

 This one’s a gift for me.

 And I know he will be for others through the volunteer hospice work we’ll be doing.

 You see, I ended up taking my grandson’s advice after all.

 I went and found myself a handsome man.

-And it seems this four legged fellow already knows how to give plenty of puppy kisses!
+And it seems my four legged fellow already knows how to give perfect puppy kisses.